Email Marketing Metrics Overview

 5. Data Processing: Brew consolidates this data to calculate your open rate, filtering out duplicate opens from the same user to provide unique open metrics.

-When viewing open rate metrics, you can ask Brew for subject line suggestions based on your past performance.
-For example: “What subject line patterns have led to the highest open rates for my newsletter?”
+Use Brew’s Ask AI feature to ask questions about your open rate performance, such as: “What subject line patterns have led to the highest open rates for my newsletter?”

 Click-Through Rate (CTR)